 - Bradykinesia, or slowness of movement.

-Though Parkinson’s disease can be crippling or disabling, experts say early symptoms of the disease may be so subtle and gradual that patients sometimes ignore them or attribute them to the effects of aging.
-At first, patients may feel overly tired, “down in the dumps,” or a little shaky.
-Their speech may become soft and they may become irritable for no reason.
-Movements may be stiff, unsteady, or unusually slow.
+Though Parkinson’s disease can be disabling or crippling, experts say the disease’s early symptoms might be so gradual and subtle that sometimes patients ignore them or attribute them to the aging effects.
+In the beginning, patients may feel extremely tired, a little shaky or “down in the dumps”.
+Their speech might become soft and they may become irritable for no reason whatsoever.
+Movements may be unsteady, stiff, or unusually slow.

 Treatment for Parkinson’s Disease

 Currently, there is no cure for Parkinson’s disease.
-Treatments for those diagnosed with Parkinson’s differ depending on their symptoms.
+Treatments for individuals diagnosed with Parkinson’s vary depending on their symptoms.
 Some treatments and lifestyle changes that help manage Parkinson’s disease symptoms include:

 - Medications prescribed by a physician